remy/remysharp.com/public/drafts/why-i-love-working-with-the-web.md

 Back in the early days of photography, technology was, *compared to today*, rather simple.
 At a push, I can make a pinhole camera in a few hours (maybe...).

 A compact digital camera on the other hand is a whole different kettle of fish.
-I don't know event if today a single individual is capable of building a fully working camera.
+I don't know even if today a single individual is capable of building a fully working camera.
 But this is the cost and benefit of technical advancement.

 I mean, heck, look at it, and that's even *after* you've got all the parts made!